Emergency Management

 Clark County also participates in the Indiana Statewide Tornado Drill, activating the sirens and encouraging residents to practice what they would do in the event of an actual tornado.

-Contact the Clark County EMA
+Contact Clark County Emergency Management

 Gavan Hebner - Director